Jeroboam: Temples

+Jeroboam rebuilt and fortified Shechem as the capital of the northern kingdom.
+Fearing that the pilgrimages to the temple in Jerusalem prescribed by the Law might provide an occasion for his people to go back to their old allegiances, Jeroboam built two state temples with golden calves, one in Bethel and the other in Dan.
+This act is condemned by an unnamed prophet in 1 Kings 13, where the Lord declares that Jeroboam has cast YHWH behind his back.
+Jeroboam further deviated from normative Torah law by declaring the holiday of Sukkot in the eighth month of the calendar instead of the seventh (perhaps by adding a leap month in Elul).

 According to 1 Kings, while Jeroboam was engaged in offering incense at Bethel, a "man of God" warned him that "a son named Josiah will be born to the house of David", who would destroy the altar (referring to King Josiah of Judah who would rule approximately three hundred years later).
-Attempting to arrest the prophet for his bold words of defiance, Jeroboam's hand was "dried up", and the altar before which he stood was rent asunder.
+When Jeroboam attempted to have the prophet arrested for his bold words of defiance, the king's hand was "dried up", and the altar before which he stood was rent asunder.
 At the entreaty of the man of God, his hand was restored to him again, but the miracle made no abiding impression on him.
 Jeroboam offered hospitality to the man of God but this was declined, not out of contempt but in obedience to the command of God.
 The prophecy is fulfilled in 2 Kings.

 Identity of related figures

-This "man of God" who warned Jeroboam has been equated with a seer named Iddo.
+Josephus and Jerome identify the "man of God" who warned Jeroboam as the seer named Iddo.

 The wife of Jeroboam is a character in the Hebrew Bible.
-She is unnamed in the Masoretic Text, but according to the Septuagint, she was an Egyptian princess called Ano:
+Though unnamed in the Masoretic Text, she appears in the Septuagint as an Egyptian princess called Ano: